Wherein the South Differs from the North: Naming Persons, Naming Places, and the Need for Visionary Geographies

 "What do you think what do you think when each one has a name," Stein asks later in the piece.
 "Do you think it indicates the place a place.
 Place it" (25).
 For Stein, the common category of "place name" is highly problematic.
 Names, at least first names, for persons are determinators of character and career, but names for places are not nearly as effectual — indeed, for her, there is something about place that is unnamable.
 Names can name persons satisfactorily, but although persons (and communities) seem to think that when they have named a place (or learned the name of a place) that the very name "indicates a place a place," it does not — in other words, naming a place does not necessarily effectually "place" the place.
 Naming places or trying to name them is perhaps an inevitable practice on the part of persons, given how (as Stein sees it) important and consequential being named is for us, but for her it is crucial for us to see that naming does not work at all in the same way, or with the same effectuality, for places.

-William Carlos Williams presciently observed in one of the earliest critical essays on Stein's work that she views the language that she writes as if she saw her pages from the air, as if "from an airplane."3 A few years later, as if to fulfill this poetic prophecy, Stein herself wrote about (on her lecture tour of the U.S. after the popular success of The Autobiography) the delightful and illuminating shock she had of seeing a stretch of flat Illinois landscape through the window of an airplane and realizing how different it was from a map of the same area.
+William Carlos Williams presciently observed in one of the earliest critical essays on Stein's work that she views the language that she writes as if she saw her pages from the air, as if "from an airplane."3 A few years later, as if to fulfill this poetic prophecy, Stein herself wrote about (on her lecture tour of the United States after the popular success of The Autobiography) the delightful and illuminating shock she had of seeing a stretch of flat Illinois landscape through the window of an airplane and realizing how different it was from a map of the same area.
 In "Wherein the South Differs from the North," Stein writes about "the duty of an explorer," which is not so much to name places as to recognize places that he has already seen when he comes upon them again in his explorations, and then, later, "to make maps of the region which he has traversed."
 Place names may be inevitable in the processes of map-making and -reading, but we must never forget that they can never be more than reminders, orienters, "place-holders," for places and regions are not persons and names for places in an important sense do not "take hold" in the same way names for persons do.

-The image of the U.S. that Stein and her contemporaries grew up with emphasized above all else the clear linear demarcation of national, state, and county borders (as in the 1901 map of the U.S. above).
+The image of the United States that Stein and her contemporaries grew up with emphasized above all else the clear linear demarcation of national, state, and county borders (as in the 1901 map of the US above).
 Flying over Illinois on her lecture tour of the country in 1934, Stein was delighted by the very different kind of image — in some ways quite different from the standard cartographic one — that filled the eye all the way to the horizon (as in the 1908 aerial panoramic photograph of LaGrange, Illinois, below).
 Google Maps makes it easy to toggle back and forth between the print-style map and the satellite photo of "the same" landscape.
 Courtesy of American Memory, Library of Congress.

 To talk and think about, and to love and hate, places and regions with sufficient ardor or intensity, we need quite other kinds of terms, concepts, and language from those commonly associated with names and naming.
 Stein's largely unread work provides us with some very useful models of this kind of visionary language and its capabilities, from her 400-page collection of her early writings, entitled Geography and Plays, to her late, great meditative work The Geographical History of America; or, The Relation of Human Nature to the Human Mind.